A double-dimensional approach to formal category theory: Kan extensions

 \subsection{Pasting lemmas}

 In this subsection we describe two important pasting lemmas for Kan extension as well as their consequences, which will be used throughout.
-We begin with the horizontal pasting lemma for Kan extensions which, in view of \propref{enriched left Kan extensions in terms of weighted colimits} below, generalises a classical result on the iteration of Kan extensions of enriched functors; see page~42 of \cite{Dubuc70} or Theorem 4.47 of \cite{Kelly82}. \begin{lemma}[Horizontal pasting lemma] Consider horizontally composable nullary cells
+We begin with the horizontal pasting lemma for Kan extensions which, in view of \propref{enriched left Kan extensions in terms of weighted colimits} below, generalises a classical result on the iteration of Kan extensions of enriched functors; see page~42 of \cite{Dubuc70} or Theorem 4.47 of \cite{Kelly82}. \begin{lemma}[Horizontal pasting lemma] In an augmented virtual double category consider horizontally composable nullary cells